 The invasion of Waikato in 1863–64 by British and colonial forces aimed to destroy the aspirations of the Māori King movement to autonomy and self-determination.
 It targeted the stronghold of the movement in the middle Waikato basin – one of the most populated and productive Māori districts in the country.
-Click to see the stages in the war.
+Click the arrow (right) to see the phases of the war.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.